 Advertisement

-There are a few different ways to perform a breast exam at home:
+There are two different ways to perform a physical breast exam at home.
+Both involve manually pressing on your breast tissue.

 Lumps in your breast tissue are normal and not necessarily a reason to panic.
 Some people have naturally lumpier breast tissue.
-Becoming aware of what’s normal for you can better help you distinguish when something isn’t normal.
+Becoming aware of what’s normal for you can better help you figure out when something isn’t normal.

 Advertisement

-Keep in mind that things like menstruation can affect the way your breasts look and feel.
-A healthcare provider can perform a breast exam to see if they believe diagnostic tests like ultrasound or mammogram are necessary.
+A healthcare provider can perform a clinical breast exam to see if they think tests like an ultrasound or a mammogram are necessary.

-A self-breast examination isn’t a diagnostic tool for breast cancer.
+A breast self-exam isn’t a diagnostic tool for breast cancer.
 Only a trained healthcare provider can confirm if a lump you feel during a self-exam is potentially harmful.
-Becoming aware of the signs of breast cancer can also be helpful as you get to know your breasts.
-Some warning signs of breast cancer are:
+Knowing the signs of breast cancer can also be helpful as you get to know your breasts.
+Some warning signs of breast cancer include:

 Advertisement